giesf/dab-protocol/README.md

 after that running terrafrom set me up with a rancher instance super easily.

 Now I have my kuberenets cluster running and the next step is to figure out the ci/cd pipeline to deploy to it.
+First step is building an image and hosting it in a registry.